Light Pollution is a captivating collaboration between several partners, including Astrotourism WA.

 Carol Redford, CEO of Astrotourism WA, says WA’s night sky is a world-class natural asset:

 “The Light Pollution exhibit is an important inclusion in Scitech’s Here, There and Everywhere gallery.
-In a world where some children grow up not seeing a single star in the night sky, children here in WA will grow up with an understanding of light pollution, and how to minimise it.
+In a world where some children grow up not seeing a single star in the night sky due to light pollution, children here in WA will grow up with an understanding of the impacts, and how to minimise it.

 “This will safeguard our view of the night sky and protect fauna for generations to come,” Redford says.